Bundesliga: Diaby crashes Pepi party as Leverkusen march on | DW | 22.01.2022

 The Frenchman now has 11 goals across the Bundesliga and Europa League this season, demonstrating exactly why Didier Deschamps has called him up for the French national team.

-"I think he appreciates my offensive qualities," said Diaby.
+"I think he appreciates my offensive qualities," Diaby said.
 "I can cover a lot of ground with my pace and I can play key passes."

 Little can stop the miniature winger when he's in full flow — especially when his runs are spotted by teammates with the vision of Wirtz.

-The co-cover star of this month's 11FREUNDE football magazine — alongside his sister and fellow Leverkusen player Juliane — adopted a slightly deeper position against Augsburg due to absentees, but still had a decisive influence on the game with key passes.
+The co-cover star of this month's 11FREUNDE football magazine — alongside his sister and fellow Leverkusen player Juliane — adopted a slightly deeper position against Augsburg because of absentees, but still had a decisive influence on the game with key passes.

-"Florian is a super player and he will go on to do great things in future," said Diaby.
-"We have a really good understanding and we get on well off the pitch too — he even speaks a bit of French!
+"Florian is a super player, and he will go on to do great things in future," Diaby said.
+"We have a really good understanding, and we get on well off the pitch, too — he even speaks a bit of French!
 Not brilliant, but sometimes he says a few little words to me in French on the pitch."

 As for Augsburg, Pepi and new American investor David Blitzer, their battle against relegation — and indeed their quest for more exposure in the Bundesliga's US market — will be decided elsewhere.